 One solution to this issue is drawing a gesture first.

 A gesture drawing is a quick, fluid, blog of shapes that resemble your subject.
 Many times my human subjects will not have details like jewelry or facial expressions.
 Instead, the focus is on the form of the body, the way the clothes drape, and the subject’s pose.
+When you’re creating a gesture drawing, it’s supposed to be quickly done, with as few strokes as possible to create the general idea of your subject.

 In gesture drawing, the repeated lines create value as you form the shape of the figure.

-My next drawing tip is to practice line weight to gain control.
+My next drawing tips for beginners is to practice line weight to gain control.
 This was a practice I really enjoyed in art school.
 We used line weight to create form in a 2D drawing.

 Use graphite or pencil to start.